engsulta/MindValley/README.md

 # MindValley
-This is a sample App demo for MindValley awsome app with greate UI design, native network testable layer,and native shimmering.
+This is a sample App demo for MindValley awesome app with great UI design, native network testable layer, and native shimmering.
 The app architecture is MVVM.

 ## Summary